anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-06-Author-CloudFunction-For-Vertex-AI-Pipeline.md

 ## 6. Cloud Function deployment pictorial overview

+The Cloud Function is already deployed in your environment.
 The folowing is the author's deployment from the Terraform script.
 Yours should be identical.

 ![M6](../06-images/module-6-05.png)
 <br><br>